keegancrute/webex-msp-automation-toolkit/oauth/README.md

 - All example files are templates with **no sensitive data**.
 - The system provides natural versioning through timestamped outputs.

-This makes the tool safe for GitHub and professional environments.
+This design ensures credentials remain private while allowing the automation to operate reliably across many organizations.

 ---